-The Art of M&A® Program Management – Online with M&A Direct℠
+The Art of M&A® Program Management: Live-Online with M&A Direct℠

 Each day’s session provides an overview of essential learning, processes, and best practices necessary for integration and program management success through every phase of the M&A lifecycle.
 Open forum discussions, Q&A, workout exercises, case examples, and virtual small group breakout assignments are used to help you identify and apply key principles, practices, and practical application for your use back on the job.

-Total of 9 hours, conducted over three, 3-hour modules on successive days
+The course is a total of 9 hours, conducted over three, 3-hour modules on successive days.

 Tuition and Discounts